-A common but tricky contention in GAO bid protests is an allegation of the existence of a FAR Organizational Conflict of Interest (OCI policy regulations) under FAR 9.5.
+A common but tricky contention in GAO bid protests is an allegation of the existence of a FAR Conflict of Interest (FAR OCI policy regulations) under FAR 9.5.
 This rule prevents unfair advantages, based on factual evidence, to companies working for the government and paving the way for conflict of interest in future procurements.

-Watson’s bid protest law firm, with law offices in Washington, D.C. and Colorado can help government contractors to sift through the complex details in OCI contracting and in preparation for filing a GAO bid protest or developing an OCI mitigation plan.
+Watson’s bid protest law firm, with law offices can help government contractors to sift through the complex details in OCI contracting and in preparation for filing a GAO bid protest or developing an OCI mitigation plan.

-The conflict of interest definition under FAR 9.5 OCI regulations is obvious when the party providing advice to the government also has an interest in the outcome of the award.
+The definition under FAR 9.5 OCI regulations is obvious when the party providing advice to the government also has an interest in the outcome of the award.
 Specifically, the party could develop an unfair advantage in the procurement or bidding process when the government relies on their advice.

-Spouses, contractor staff violate the OCI regulations if they receive financial incentives that lead to compromise of their ability to carry our their legal obligations to the contracting agency.
+Spouses, contractor staff violate the OCI regulations if they receive financial incentives that lead to compromise of their ability to carry out their legal obligations to the contracting agency.

-Organizational Conflict of Interest & OCI Mitigation Plan
+Organizational Conflict of Interest & FAR OCI Mitigation Plan

 The Federal Acquisition Regulation (FAR) and OCI contracting require that contracting officials avoid, neutralize, or mitigate significant potential conflicts of interest so as to prevent an unfair competitive advantage or the existence of conflicting roles that might impair a contractor’s objectivity.
 See FAR 9.5.
-Contractors can reduce attacks by drafting a viable organizational conflict of interest OCI mitigation plan.
+Contractors can reduce attacks by drafting a viable OCI mitigation plan.

 At the contracting agency, the responsibility for determining whether an actual or apparent conflict will arise, and to what extent the firm should be excluded from the competition, rests with the contracting officer.
 It always helps to develop a viable mitigation plan.